 There’s a sense of nostalgia surrounding the renewed popularity of rattan and bamboo, since these materials were very much in fashion in the 1950s and the 1970s.
 But they have now been completely reinvented.
-As seen in our new Sumatra and Seto accent chairs, new rattan and bamboo products have pure, simple, structured lines and a much less decorative look overall than they once did, which makes their design more contemporary, timeless and, above all, versatile.
+New rattan and bamboo products have pure, simple, structured lines and a much less decorative look overall than they once did, which makes their design more contemporary, timeless and, above all, versatile.
+Just like the new collections, Natya and Norah.
 They can fit with every style of décor.
 These materials lend the décor character by softening it, adding a retro feel, or introducing a splash of nature.

 BRINGING NATURE HOME